tylerthomasallen/docs/src/pages/exports/ua-webhooks.md

 Let's walk through the syntax:

 1. First, find the key for the value you want to template in.
-As with filtering, to find the key, reference our quick introduction to the [Persona-Based Attribution's data format](#data-format) to figure out where your key is likely nested.
+As with filtering, to find the key, reference our quick introduction to the [People-Based Attribution's data format](#data-format) to figure out where your key is likely nested.
 Another foolproof way to find your key is looking at your data in full before setting up your filter.
 You can do this by doing a [CSV export](https://dashboard.branch.io/data-import-export/csv-exports), [API export](/pages/exports/api-v3/) or send a single webhook with a POST body, and locate your key in that POST body.
 1. This exercise tells us that Campaign is nested inside `last_attributed_touch_data` and is represented by `last_attributed_touch_data.~campaign`.
 1. The additional syntax around `last_attributed_touch_data.~campaign` is because Branch's templating engine uses Freemarker.
 In Freemarker, you can print variables by surrounding them with `${}`.
 Finally, we add `()!` to the variable because we want to prevent errors in the case that there is no value.
 1. This leaves us with `${(last_attributed_touch_data.~campaign)!}`.